 In order for this to happen properly, you need to do your homework.
 Few regions do this grape real justice.
 New Zealand is one.
 Sancerre, the other, has historically been dubbed “the most cerebral wine in the world.”
-Sancerre or the neighboring village, Pouilly-Fume have a special soil called Silex which has flint in it creating a slightly smokey character.
+Sancerre or the neighboring village, Pouilly-Fume has a special soil called Silex which has flint in it creating a slightly smokey character.
 From Sancerre, Salmon Sancerre Vieilles Vignes (about $26).
-So Sancerre is very mineral driven, a little Smokey but very tight.
+So Sancerre is very mineral-driven, a little Smokey but very tight.
 If you want something more grassy and herbal, go to Marlborough.
 Greywacke Sauvignon Blanc ($17) is a great value and going to be more herbal, Cloudy Bay ($24) is a consistent performer with grassy elements.

-Add On’s: There is a classic saying that goat cheese goes incredibly well with Sauvignon blanc.
+There is a classic saying that goat cheese goes incredibly well with Sauvignon blanc.
 Why?
 Because the acid in the goat cheese plus the acid in the wine cancel out and make the goat cheese actually taste creamier.
 You should also try some sheep’s cheese.
 That also has a tang to it and would go wonderfully well with the Marlborough.
-For wines, both Sancerre region and Marlborough (or close by, Martinborough) make fabulous Pinot Noirs that would compliment all the components of this theme.
+For wines, both the Sancerre region and Marlborough (or close by, Martinborough) make fabulous Pinot Noirs that would compliment all the components of this theme.

 So there you have it!
 Three pairings that require minimal preparation (and money!) to make.
 I hope they will engage your friends and guests in a whole new way.
 If you have any favorites (wines or foods) that you love to pair, I’d love to hear them!
 Comment below to let me know what you think.